Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Introduction

-where the unknowns $\alpha_{\pm}^{\var, \tau}=\alpha_{\pm}^{\var, \tau}(t,x)\in [0,1]$, $\rho_{\pm}^{\var, \tau}=\rho_{\pm}^{\var, \tau}(t,x)\geq0$ and $u^{\var, \tau}=u^{\var, \tau}(t,x)\in\mathbb{R}^{d}$ stand for the volume fractions, the densities and the common velocity of two fluids (denoted by $+$ and $-$), respectively.
 The two positive constants $\var$ and $\tau$ are (small) relaxation parameters associated to the pressure-relaxation and time-relaxation limits.
-Finally, the two pressures $P_{+}$ and $P_{-}$ take the gamma-law forms The \textit{Baer-Nunziato} terminology refers to the pressure-relaxation mechanism in the equations of the volume fractions.
+Finally, the two pressures $P_{+}$ and $P_{-}$ take the gamma-law forms

+The \textit{Baer-Nunziato} terminology refers to the pressure-relaxation mechanism in the equations of volume fractions.
 Numerically, such relaxation procedure can simplify its resolution as it reduces the number of constraints by introducing new unknowns: \textit{two pressures instead of one}.
 The readers can see \cite{BH1} and references therein for more discussions on this pressure-relaxation process.
-Very recently, the one-dimensional version of System \eqref{BN} was rigorously derived by Bresch, Burtea and Lagouti\'{e}re in \cite{bresch1}.
+Very recently, the one-dimensional version of System \eqref{BN} was rigorously derived by Bresch, Burtea and Lagouti\'{e}re in \cite{bresch1,breschCos1}.

 There is an extensive literature on the mathematical analysis of multi-fluid systems.
-For example, in the one-velocity case, the global existence of weak solutions has been studied in \cite{novotny2, bresch4,vasseur1,li2,yao3,wen0}, and the global well-posedness and optimal time-decay rates of strong solutions has been established in the framewok of Sobolev spaces \cite{guo1,yao1,zhang1} and critical Besov spaces \cite{hao1,burtea1}, etc. We also refer to \cite{evje1,bresch2,bresch5,kracmar1,BreschHuangLi} on the study of multi-fluid systems in the two-velocity case.
+For example, in the one-velocity case, the global existence of weak solutions has been studied in \cite{novotny2, bresch4,vasseur1,li2,yao3,wen0}, and the global well-posedness and optimal time-decay rates of strong solutions has been established in the framework of Sobolev spaces \cite{guo1,yao1,zhang1,zhangying1} and critical Besov spaces \cite{hao1,burtea1,lhlshou2}, etc. We also refer to \cite{evje1,bresch2,bresch5,kracmar1,BreschHuangLi} on the study of multi-fluid systems in the two-velocity case.
 Complete reviews on multi-fluid systems are presented in \cite{breschhand,wen1}.
 Concerning the study of relaxation problems associated to systems of conservation laws, it can be traced back to the work \cite{chen1994} by Chen, Levermore and Liu.
-Recently, Giovangigli and Yong in \cite{Gio1,Gio2} studied a relaxation problem arising in the dynamics of perfect gases out of thermodynamical-equilibrium.
+Recently, Giovangigli and Yong in \cite{Gio1,Gio2} studied a relaxation problem arising in the dynamics of perfect gases out of thermodynamic equilibrium.